 Archive materials may be viewed only in the CPCF department.
 Monitor access is normally available only to students in 200-level courses and above in preparation for seminar and essay assignments.
 Students must indicate on the booking form the course for which items are required.

 Students may not view archive materials instead of attending the regular lab screenings in their courses.
 In exceptional circumstances, a student may be given permission to make up a missed screening.
-Such permission must be in writing and presented to the Coordinator at the time of the booking.
+Such permission must be in writing and presented at the time of the booking.

 Students must determine the number of the required item by consulting the CPCF database.
 The database may be searched in the CPCF department during office hours.